 - In some patients with early syphilis, a secondary rash may become visible which was absent before treatment.

-- Usually, the reaction resolves over a period of 6 to 12 hours.
+- Usually, the reaction resolves over a period of 6-12 hours.

 It is important to recognise the reaction for what it is and not to ascribe it to a sensitivity to the antibiotic.
 Rarely, syphilis may be suspected by the appearance of the febrile reaction of the Jarisch-Herxheimer, perhaps with a fleeting rash, when treating another infection such as gonorrhoea.
 It is important to recognise this and to make the diagnosis and give an adequate course for syphilis.

 It is customary to give corticosteroids in late symptomatic syphilis, starting a day before the first penicillin injection and tailing it off the day after the first injection.
 A dose of around 30 mg prednisolone is typical.
 This does not prevent the Jarisch-Herxheimer reaction but is said to ameliorate it.
-The analogous reactions in relapsing fever have been modified by meptazinol or pretreatment with infusions of polyclonal anti-TNF alpha Fab with concomitant reduction in the plasma concentration of interleukin 6 and 8.
+One study showed that treatment with anti-TNF-alpha Fab antibody fragments reduced the frequency of the Jarisch-Herxheimer reaction from 90-50%.
+Anti-TNF-alpha-treated patients had significantly lower increases in temperature, pulse rate and systolic blood pressure and lower plasma concentrations of interleukin 6 and 8 after treatment with penicillin.

 Recovery is usually swift and the course of treatment is completed.

-Adolf Jarisch was an Austrian dermatologist who was born in 1850 and died in 1902.
+Adolf Jarisch (1850-1902) was an Austrian dermatologist.
 Jarisch published his description of the Jarisch-Herxheimer reaction in 1895, seven years before Herxheimer published his own description.
 As this was many years before the discovery of penicillin, the original description related to the treatment with mercury.

-Karl Herxheimer was a German dermatologist who was born in 1861 and died in 1944.
+Karl Herxheimer (1861-1942) was a German dermatologist.
 Herxheimer published his description of the Jarisch-Herxheimer reaction in 1902.
 He had already resigned his positions because of his age when the Nazis took power in 1933 but, despite being Jewish, he stubbornly refused to leave his native country.
 He was imprisoned in the autumn of 1941 and on August 27 1942, aged 81, he died in a concentration camp.

 Further reading & references